Federal financial aid regulations allow universities to adjust your cost of attendance if education-related expenses exceed the costs listed below.

 - Costs associated with outstanding consumer debt

-- Off-campus living expenses that exceed amount provided for room
+- Off-campus living expenses that exceed amount provided for housing

 - Food and on-campus meal expenses for off-campus students